 Plan-to-Plan OIDC Integration Guide

-This topic describes how to set up the Single Sign‑On for VMware Tanzu to integrate a Single Sign‑On service plan as an OpenID Connect (OIDC) identity provider.
+This topic describes how to set up the Single Sign‑On for VMware Tanzu Application Service to integrate a Single Sign‑On service plan as an OpenID Connect (OIDC) identity provider.

 Service plans are represented in User Access and Administration (UAA) as identity zones.
 UAA provides the ability to integrate any two UAAs with one acting as the relying party and the other acting as the identity provider.
 This includes identity zones within the same multi-tenant UAA, as well as separate UAA instances, such as the Bosh UAA, Ops Manager UAA, or a standalone UAA (provided they are on a version that has OIDC implemented).